BlameTroi/conflagration/merge.md

 stow --(re)stow --target=$HOME emacs vim ...
 ```

+Sometimes `--adopt` may be needed when copying over existing files that you have set up in Conflagration.

 This will either create or correct symbolic links from where applications expect to find configuration files to the actual files here.

 If there a file already exists in the target location, Stow will not overwrite it.
 You would need to manually delete the duplicate file (or merge it) and issue the `stow` command again.

+## Missing or To Do

+The following are in `.config` but I am not managing them yet.

+- `dlv`
+- `gh`
+- `irb`
+- `lazarus`
+- `lazygit`
+- `marksman`
+- `pycodestyle`
+- `uv`
+- `yapf`

+There are also old backups and transient configurations for things I use but only take the defaults for (`fish`, `htop`, `github-copilot`).

 ## Packages to Stow

+These are the packages I currently stow.
+Vim/Neovim/Emacs are not in use but still reside in the Conflagration repository.

 - `clang`
 - `clangd`